The Retreat That Reminded Me How to Breathe Again

 Final Reflection

-The Retreat Costa Rica wasn’t the whole of my sabbatical story—but it was a meaningful chapter.
-A quiet pause.
-A soft reset.
-A place that moved me more into alignment and feeling like myself again.
+The Retreat Costa Rica was a meaningful chapter in my life—a quiet moment of stillness that was so valuable, it made the need for a soft reset undeniable.
+It was a place that moved me more into alignment and feeling like myself again.

 If you’re feeling overwhelmed, overstimulated, or disconnected from your own rhythm, I hope you find a space like this—one that meets you gently, wherever you are.
 Whether it’s a week away or a weekend unplugged, you deserve time that supports your well-being, not just your schedule.